UPDATED SEPTEMBER 2025

 67-years old | Redbird, Oklahomaiconicon

-Carolyn Lamp, 67-years old, was violently killed by up to four dogs.
-Witnesses said she was walking down South Main Street in the small town of Redbird when the animals attacked.
-One man chased the dogs away, but it was too late.
+Carolyn Lamp, 67-years old, was mauled to death by a vicious dog pack in Redbird.
+Deputies received at a call around 11:30 am about a person being attacked by dogs in the 600 block of South Main Street, Wagoner County Sheriff's Major Gary Handley said.
+"It looks like she had been picking up cans.
+She died at the scene," he said.
 The dogs savaged the woman's face and ripped off all of her clothing.
 Witnesses said she was left unrecognizable.
-She died on scene.
-Community sources said the dogs were three pit bulls and a rottweiler.
+A neighbor saw the attack and tried to save her by running off the dogs, but it was too late.
 Carolyn was known to walk the area gathering cans to make extra money for her sewing hobby.
 Wagoner County Sheriff Bob Colbert said that on top of her tragic death, Carolyn knew these dogs.
 A year earlier, she had asked nearby residents if she could feed them.
-"Its ironic," Colbert said, "this lady offered to help these same dogs that a year later took her life."
-No one claimed ownership of the dogs.
-Authorities seized and quarantined all four dogs.
-The Redbird area suffers from a longtime problem of roaming dogs.
-As of August 17, 2015 no new information is known. [source citations]
+"It’s ironic," Colbert said, "this lady offered to help these same dogs that a year later took her life."
+Coweta Animal Control took multiple dogs -- described as pit bulls and rottweilers -- into custody.
+No one is expected to claim ownership of the canines. [source citations]

 Date of death: July 24, 2015 Chained: No